Perspective | They were names on headstones until the pandemic. Then they became reminders that ‘Georgetown was Black.’

 To those familiar with the African American cemeteries in Georgetown, the contrast between their conditions and the well-manicured graves of the mostly White people buried at nearby Oak Hill cemetery has not gone unnoticed.

 After Lowe announced the class through an email, more than 20 people quickly signed up.
-Most were high school students, but three were mothers and two were eighth-graders.
+Most were high school students, but three were mothers, and two were eighth-graders.
 Lowe, Duckenfield and Fager also pulled their children into the effort.
 Duckenfield’s 15-year-old daughter, Catherine, is the one who spoke about Logan.

 All the participants were given names to research and offered guidance through Zoom calls for the weeks they spent looking through documents and historical vital records for revealing details.